malakkhaled123/ESP32_Team_Task_2/README.md

 User Interaction: The push button allows the user to control an LED as part of the system.

 Bonus: Simulation and Schematic
-TinkerCAD Simulation: The project is simulated in TinkerCAD to visualize how the system works.
+TinkerCAD Simulation: The project is simulated in TinkerCAD to visualize how the system works avaialable as a video (Smart_Lock_Simulation.mp4)

 Fritzing Circuit Schematic: A circuit schematic is provided to show how the components are connected.

 Code
-The Arduino code for the ESP32 is located in the Code folder (bar_graph.cpp).
+The Arduino code for the ESP32 is located in the Code folder (Bar_Graph.cpp).

 Circuit Schematic
-The circuit schematic for Task 1 is available in Fritzing format (bar_graph_schematic.fzz).
+The circuit schematic for Task 1 is available as (Circuit_Diagram.png).

 Task 2: Smart Lock System
 Overview